 You are here

 Weighing about as much as four paperclips, Bushtits are smaller than many hummingbirds.
 And they take full advantage of their diminutive size.
-While larger insect-eaters forage on the upper surfaces of leaves and twigs, Bushtits hang beneath them, plucking all the tiny insects and spiders hiding out of sight of other birds.
-They pair off to build a foot-long, pendulous sack of a nest.
-(This male Bushtit is working on a nest.)
-In fall and winter, Bushtits go about in flocks of 30 or more, one bird following after another.
-Where they live in Western suburbia, a flock of Bushtits can do a great job of ridding a garden of harmful aphids and scale insects.
+While larger insect-eaters forage on the upper surfaces of leaves, Bushtits hang beneath them, plucking all the tiny insects and spiders hiding out of sight.
+They pair off to nest.
+(This male Bushtit is working on his nest.)
+Where they live in Western suburbia, a flock of Bushtits can help rid a garden of harmful aphids and scale insects.
 Shun the pesticides and let these guys do the work!

 Bushtit - A Very Tiny Songbird